appbaseio/reactive-manual/docs/v1.0.0/components/MultiDataList.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `react` prop.
+    unique identifier of the component, can be referenced in other components' `react` prop.
 - **appbaseField** `String`
-    DB data field to be mapped with the component's UI options.
+    data field to be connected to the component's UI view.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **data** `Object Array`
-    collection of UI `labels` with associated `value`.
+    collection of UI `labels` with associated `value` to be matched against the database field.
 - **showSearch** `Boolean` [optional]
     whether to display a searchbox to filter the data list.
 Defaults to `false`.
 - **showCheckbox** `Boolean` [optional]